shabhi30/cdiscpilot-analysis/README.md

 Methods
 Table 1 — Baseline Demographics
-Descriptive statistics were computed for the Intent-to-Treat (ITT) population.
+Descriptive statistics were computed for the Intent to Treat (ITT) population.
 Continuous variables are presented as mean (SD) and categorical variables as n (%).
-Between-arm differences were tested using ANOVA for continuous variables and chi-square for categorical variables.
+Between arm differences were tested using ANOVA for continuous variables and chi-square for categorical variables.
 Kaplan-Meier Survival Analysis
 Time to first dermatologic event was analyzed in the safety population using the Kaplan-Meier estimator.
 Between-arm differences were tested using the log-rank test.
 Confidence intervals are shown as shaded bands around each curve.
 MMRM — Primary Efficacy Analysis
 Change from baseline in ADAS-Cog(11) total score was analyzed using a Mixed Effects Model for Repeated Measures (MMRM) with the following specification:

 CHG ~ TRT01P + AVISIT + TRT01P:AVISIT + BASE + us(AVISIT | USUBJID)

 Fixed effects: Treatment arm, visit, treatment-by-visit interaction, baseline ADAS-Cog score Covariance structure: Unstructured (FDA recommended) Estimation method: REML